spapanik/yamk/docs/source/usage.rst

     the path to the directory that contains the cookbook -f/--force
-    rebuild all dependencies and the target -m/--makefile   Makefile
+    rebuild all dependencies and the target -c/--cookbook   cookbook
-    the path to the makefile (defaults to *./make.toml*) -c/--cookbook   cookbook
     the path to the cookbook (defaults to *./make.toml*) -s/--shell      shell